All Episodes

 What's the nearest big town?

-Redding is about an hour and a half southwest.
+Reading is about an hour and a half southwest.

-It's about 80 to 100,000 and Klamath Falls is about the same time to the north in Oregon.
+And Klamath Falls is about the same time to the north in Oregon.

 What happened?

-I was outside watering my baby apple trees and a sudden sound came up out of the west.
+I was outside watering my baby apple trees, and a sudden sound came up out of the west.

 Thinking it was one of the occasional low-flying military aircraft, I put my hands to my ears and looked east, the direction of which the sound was headed, thinking I would see an aircraft.